saurabhkatwal/technical-paper-one/readme.md

 The first rule for the optimisation of website includes getting HTML and CSS to the client as soon as possible.
 So the HTML and CSS are render blocking the resources while they are being delivered.

-### Introduction of Javascript
+## Introduction of Javascript

+Javascript is fetched by the web browser, when it encounters **script** tag in the HTML file, which can be external or embedded.
 The problem with javascript is that it can add or remove the DOM tree elements as well as modify the CSS properties.
 When we introduce javascript earlier in the **head** section, it stops the DOM construction process until the script finishes, which can slow down the execution of a page and keep the users waiting.
 The best way to use javascript is after the DOM and CSSOM trees are formed.
 This can also be solved by using async keyword which will let the DOM construction to continue and execute scripts only when they are done downloading and are ready.

 ## References